• Skip to primary navigation

 Jacqui

-A divinely delicious baked pasta with fresh seasonal asparagus and poached fresh salmon.
+A divinely delicious lasagna with fresh seasonal asparagus, shrimp and poached fresh salmon.
+Perfect for spring occasions like Easter and Mother's Day.
 Also a great recipe for leftover poached or baked salmon.

 Print Recipe Save Recipe Saved!
 Pin Recipe